How to Manage Smart Cache Device Access Using IP Ranges?

 Yes, admins can change the upgrade window from the devices page.
 The change can be made by going to the following page:

-Settings -> Devices -> Storage Devices -> <Device Name> -> Settings -> Upgrades
+Settings -> Devices -> Smart Cache Devices -> <Device Name> -> Settings -> Upgrades